 sol = solve(tentproblem);

+Solving problem using quadprog.
 Your Hessian is not symmetric.
 Resetting H=(H+H')/2.
 Minimum found that satisfies the constraints.
-Optimization completed because the objective function is non-decreasing in feasible directions, to within the default value of the optimality tolerance, and constraints are satisfied to within the default value of the constraint tolerance.
+Optimization completed because the objective function is non-decreasing in feasible directions, to within the value of the optimality tolerance, and constraints are satisfied to within the value of the constraint tolerance.

 Plot the solution found by the optimization solver.